ente-io/ente/docs/docs/auth/faq/index.md

 ### Can I use Ente Auth on multiple devices and sync them?

-Yes, you can download the Ente Auth on multiple devices and sync the codes, end-to-end encrypted.
+Yes, you can download Ente Auth on multiple devices and sync the codes with end-to-end encryption.

 ### What information about my codes is stored on Ente server?

-Due to E2EE, the server doesn't know anything about the code.
-Everything is encrypted, including the tags, type, account, issuer, notes, and pinned or trash status, etc.
+Due to E2EE, the server doesn't know anything about your codes.
+Everything is encrypted, including the tags, type, account, issuer, notes, pinned or trash status, etc.

-### What does it mean when I receive a message saying my current device is not powerful enough to verify my password?
+### What does it mean when I receive a message saying that my current device isn't powerful enough to verify my password?

 This means that the parameters that were used to derive your master-key on your original device, are incompatible with your current device (likely because it's less powerful).

-If you recover your account via your current device and reset the password, it will re-generate a key with different parameters, that is equally strong, and is compatible on both devices.
+If you recover your account using your current device and reset the password, a new key will be generated with different parameters.
+This new key will be equally strong and compatible with both devices.